Jina

 mutating lists:

-strings are UTF8 encoded, and implemented using lists:
+character strings are UTF8 encoded, and implemented as a list of "Int'c" values:

 'abc